DevalexLLC/rdpgw-cloudflare-starter/README.md

 - A domain hosted on Cloudflare
 - A computer or VM with Docker and Docker Compose installed
     - Must be on a separate computer (not the Windows computer you are accessing remotely)
-    - I will refer to this computer your Gateway
+    - We will refer to this computer your Gateway

 ## Installation and Setup